BenjaminWills/programming-notes/Databricks/databricks_revision.md

 - Only 2 types of `constraints` are supported:
 	- Not Null - no null values in specified columns
 	- Check Constraints - boolean checks on each row

+- Types of table `cloning`:
+	- `Shallow cloning` - these are quick, and allow you to test queries on a copy of the table that would not effect the table
+	- `Deep cloning` - fully copies data and metadata from source to target, this is an incremental operation, hence can sync changes in the source table to the target table
 ## Cluster pools

 - Allow us to reserve VM's, when a new job cluster is created VMs are grabbed from the pool